Have you decided to add a new (four-legged) member to your family?

 This pet will be a big part of your everyday lives for years to come!
 It’s a huge decision, and one the whole family should be on board with.
 After all, everyone gets to help care for and love the newest member of the family.

 Paw-fect tip: Ask your friends and family for vet recommendations right off the bat.
 One of the first things you’ll do after picking up your pup or cat will be a wellness visit for necessary immunizations, possible health insurance and an overall care plan.
+If you don’t know who to use then have you considered Vet Care At Home?

 What you need first